OpenClaw cloud hosting vs self-hosted VPS

-Self‑host if you already run production infrastructure and want full control.
-Use OpenClaw Setup if you want OpenClaw running fast with security‑by‑design, usage visibility, and managed reliability.
+Self-host if you already run production infrastructure and want full control over your VPS.
+Use managed OpenClaw cloud hosting if you want OpenClaw running fast with security-by-design, usage visibility, and managed reliability.

 Keys kept separate, only approved people can message it, isolated environment, and updates.